 The appeal is this: You throw everything in the dish the night before, allow the bread to soak up the egg-and-milk mixture overnight, and bake it in the morning.
 Breakfast casserole is perfect for a brunch party since you don’t have to stand at the stove making individual omelettes or batches of pancakes.
 And it beats waiting outside in the cold at a crowded restaurant.

-This recipe is an updated version of the gooey, sausage-and-cheddar casseroles of my youth, and it was inspired by a fancy ham and cheese sandwich.
+This recipe is an updated version of the gooey cheddar and sausage casseroles of my youth, and it was inspired by a fancy ham and cheese sandwich.
 We used pancetta and Gruyère (although you could try an even more sophisticated cheese, with challah bread and caramelized onions for a touch of sweetness).
 Then we added nutmeg and thyme to brighten things up.

 The best part about this make-ahead casserole?
 You get to sleep in (and even crawl back to bed while it bakes in the oven).

 When I revisited this casserole, I did so with great anticipation.
-It's always received rave reviews and I was hungry to try it.
-I wasn't disappointed (and neither was my husband, who fell upon it the next morning with a glint of this-is-too-good-to-be-true delight in his eye).
+It’s always received rave reviews and I was hungry to try it.
+I wasn’t disappointed (and neither was my husband, who ate it the next morning with a glint of this-is-too-good-to-be-true delight in his eyes).
 This dish is outrageously good, with tender, eggy bread and savory cheese in every bite.